 Teacher Professional Learning

 Looking to grow as an educator?
-QBG is committed to supporting you!
+Queens Botanical Garden is committed to supporting you!
 We offer a variety of professional learning options ranging from introductions to inquiry to school gardening.

-Our programs are aligned with New York City Science Standards, New York State Science Standards, the Next Generation Science Standards, and the Common Core Learning Standards.
+Our programs are aligned with the New York State Learning Standards.
 Programs are aimed at helping equip teachers with the skills and content to enliven their classrooms and engage their students in science learning.
 QBG’s Teacher Professional Learning Program is an approved CTLE sponsor.

 For more information, please contact [email protected] or 718.886.3800 ext.
 371.